UTexas

 Molecular biology of nucleic acids; biosynthesis of macromolecules, transfer of genetic material from cell to cell, recombination, mutagenesis, and regulatory mechanisms.
 Three lecture hours a week for one semester.
 Biology 366 and 391S may not both be counted.
 Prerequisite: Graduate standing and consent of instructor and the graduate adviser.

 BIO 392.
-Problems in Host-Parasite Biology.
+Topics in Problems in Host-Parasite Biology.

 Three lecture hours a week for one semester.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing, and consent of instructor and the graduate adviser; additional prerequisites vary with the topic.